ni/semi-test-library-dotnet/Examples/source/Sequence/CustomInstrument/README.md

 # Custom Instrument Example

-Custom Instrument example demonstrates using non-TSM native instruments such as Third-Party Instruments and NI RIO instruments through **Custom Instrument** Support provided in STL.
-This example serves as template code, user can start with this example and replace dummy driver calls with actul calls to their instrument driver.
-User can also write additional extension methods and TestSteps according to their need.
+This example can also be used as a template starting point for implementing a new Custom Instrument.
+First remove the dummy driver assembly from the imports directory, replacing it with your actual custom instrument driver assembly.
+Then replace the dummy driver calls with calls to the actual custom instrument driver, and write additional extension methods and TestSteps as needed

 CustomInstrumentExample TestStand sequence contains 3 sample tests to do static validation of DAC (Digital to Analog Converter) DUT by providing different digital inputs and measuring analog outputs.
 Sample Tests: